What You’ll Accomplish

 Access Control

-Restrict who can use which connections
+Restrict who can use which resources

 Guardrails